Justin-Insight/mymindteam.com/content/test/child/targeted-subject-testing-children.md

     Is your child <span class="underline underline--accent">struggling</span>
     with reading, writing or math?
   body: >-
-    Test for dyslexia, dysgraphia or dyscalculia&nbsp; with a targeted psychoeducational assessment.&nbsp;
+    Test for dyslexia, dysgraphia or dyscalculia with a targeted psychoeducational assessment.&nbsp;
   image_url: /young-girl-during-a-child-adhd-testing-session-8.jpg
   image_alt: